-I love making these when it’s blueberry season!
+I love making these soft and fluffy vegan muffins when it’s blueberry season!
 Blueberries can be used in so many wonderful recipes, but my favorite is probably blueberry muffins.

-• Fresh and juicy blueberries: These muffins are studded with fresh blueberries, creating pockets of juicy, burst-in-your-mouth sweetness.
+• Fresh blueberry flavor: These muffins are studded with fresh blueberries, creating pockets of juicy, burst-in-your-mouth sweetness.
 Sooooo good!

-• Warm Aromas: The combination of cardamom, cinnamon, and vanilla extract infuses the muffins with warm, inviting aromas.
-I love the way my kitchen smells when I have a batch of these in the oven.
+• Warm aroma: The combination of cardamom, cinnamon, and vanilla extract infuses the muffins with warm, inviting flavors.
+I love the way my kitchen smells when I have a batch of these in the oven!

-• Flour: The combination of all-purpose and spelt flour creates a balance between tenderness and nuttiness in your muffins.
-You can use whole wheat flour as a substitute for spelt flour.
-Measure the flour accurately by stirring the flour before measuring and leveling off the measuring cup for best results.
+• All-purpose + spelt flour: The combination of flours creates a balance between tenderness and nuttiness in your muffins.
+Measure your flour accurately by stirring it before measuring and leveling off the measuring cup for best results.

 • Baking powder: For best results, make sure it’s fresh!